Skip to content

 Nimes (50 min drive), Gard

-Domaine du Rey in Gard (Cevenol) is this list's private-village pattern, 5 mas buildings on 69-hectare countryside, with no-curfew operating policy and eco-sustainable estate management.
-160 seated capacity + 34 sleeping makes it a mid-range option for couples seeking a farmhouse-cluster style where the 5 buildings host different wedding-weekend activities (welcome dinner in one, ceremony in another, reception in a third). €13,100 starting price reflects the cluster-village scale.
-Couples planning multi-day weekends with non-wedding events distributed across the 5 buildings find the village-cluster style a structural feature for accommodating diverse activity formats within a single property footprint.
+Domaine du Rey in the Gard (Cevenol) is a private-village estate of 5 mas buildings on 69-hectare countryside, with a no-curfew policy and eco-sustainable estate management.
+Seating for 160 and 34 sleeping make it a mid-range option for couples who want a farmhouse-cluster style, where the five buildings host different wedding-weekend activities, a welcome dinner in one, ceremony in another, reception in a third.
+A €13,100 starting price reflects the cluster-village scale, and the layout suits multi-day weekends with non-wedding events spread across the buildings.

 Why We Love It

-5 mas buildings on 69-hectare Cevenol countryside + no-curfew policy + eco-sustainable style.
+Five mas buildings on 69-hectare Cevenol countryside with a no-curfew, eco-sustainable style.

 Max Guests